Dennis Haysbert: Early life

 Haysbert was born in San Mateo, California, the son of Gladys (née Minor), a homemaker and house cleaner, and Charles Whitney Haysbert Sr., a deputy sheriff and airline security guard.
 He is the eighth of nine children, having two sisters and six brothers.
 His parents were from Louisiana.
 Haysbert was raised Baptist.

 Haysbert graduated from San Mateo High School in 1972.
-After high school, being 6 ft 5 in tall, he was offered athletic scholarships but instead chose to study acting at the American Academy of Dramatic Arts.
+After high school, being 6 ft 5 in height, he was offered athletic scholarships but instead chose to study acting at the American Academy of Dramatic Arts.

 Career

 Television

 Haysbert has been acting in film and television since 1978, starting with a guest role in The White Shadow.
-His television guest starring roles include Lou Grant, Growing Pains, Laverne & Shirley, The A-Team, Night Court, Dallas, The Incredible Hulk, Magnum, P.I., Buck Rogers in the 25th Century, Duckman and Brooklyn 99.
+His television guest starring roles include Lou Grant, Growing Pains, Laverne & Shirley, The A-Team, Night Court, Dallas, The Incredible Hulk, Magnum, P.I., Buck Rogers in the 25th Century, and Duckman.
 In 1993, he had a featured role in Return to Lonesome Dove as outlaw Cherokee Jack Jackson.
 In 1999, Haysbert starred with Eric Close in Now and Again, which was cancelled after one season.

 In 2001, Haysbert rose to prominence when he was cast in 24 as U.S. Senator David Palmer, who served as the first black U.S. President (in the context of the show) during the second and third seasons.
 He also returned as a guest star in the last six episodes of season 4 and the first episode of season 5.
 He was nominated for a Golden Globe and for a Golden Satellite Award in 2002 for this role.
 Haysbert stated in an interview for the show that the three men he admires most—Jimmy Carter, Bill Clinton, and Colin Powell—collectively embody his idea of what a President should be.
 Haysbert believes that his playing of David Palmer on 24 helped Barack Obama—whom Haysbert supported—to win the 2008 Democratic presidential nomination.